Airstack-xyz/docs/guides/token-mints.md

 ## Get NFT Mints By A User

-You can fetch all NFTs minted by a user, e.g. [`betashop.eth`](https://explorer.airstack.xyz/token-balances?address=betashop.eth&rawInput=%23%E2%8E%B1betashop.eth%E2%8E%B1%28betashop.eth++ethereum+null%29&inputType=ADDRESS), across multiple chains, such as Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains), by using the [`TokenTransfers`](../api-references/api-reference/tokentransfers-api.md) API:
+You can fetch all NFTs minted by a user, e.g. [`betashop.eth`](https://explorer.airstack.xyz/token-balances?address=betashop.eth&rawInput=%23%E2%8E%B1betashop.eth%E2%8E%B1%28betashop.eth++ethereum+null%29&inputType=ADDRESS), across multiple chains, such as Ethereum, Base, Degen Chain, and other [Airstack-supported chains](overview.md#supported-chains), by using the [`TokenTransfers`](../api-references/api-reference/tokentransfers-api.md) API:

 ### Try Demo